 Our Computer Science curriculum equips students to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which students are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, students are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that students become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 The curriculum is also designed to teach acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-Here at Lord Derby Academy we use our own Learning Platform or ‘Virtual Leaning Environment’ (VLE) called MOODLE (Modular Object Orientated Dynamic Learning Environment) to deliver courses at both KS3 and KS4.
+Here at Lord Derby Academy we use a Google based learning platform called Classroom to deliver courses at both KS3 and KS4.

 Mr Ashley: Curriculum Leader ICT and Business

-Mrs Vallender: Teacher of Computing and IT and Business Studies/Head of Year 9
+Mrs Vallender: Teacher of Computing and ICT and Business Studies/Head of Year 9